Skip to Main Content

 A letter from our leadership

-For more than 60 years, The Texas Heart Institute (THI) has been at the forefront of cardiovascular medicine, research, and education.
+For more than 60 years, we have been at the forefront of cardiovascular medicine, research, and education.
 Standing on the shoulders of visionaries such as Drs.
 Denton A. Cooley and James T. Willerson, today’s THI is committed to the pioneering archetype that defined the Institute and led to many of the advances that are now foundational elements of patient care.
 While the focus of our efforts has evolved over time, THI remains committed to bringing the future of cardiovascular health to life.

 The past year witnessed dramatic growth in our clinical practice.
-New, modernized clinical space houses The Texas Heart Institute’s Center for Cardiovascular Care, providing a single stop for patients seeking our expertise in nearly every cardiovascular health and disease domain.
+New, modernized clinical space houses our cardiovascular care, providing a single stop for patients seeking our expertise in nearly every cardiovascular health and disease domain.
 We have coupled our commitment to improving cardiovascular health with state-of-the-art, in-office testing and access to cutting edge clinical research that uniquely offers our patients the newest diagnostic and treatment options.

 The scientific programs at THI, focused on translating fundamental discoveries into patient care, continue to push the boundaries of science and medicine by challenging current paradigms and innovating new solutions to the most challenging problems in cardiovascular disease.
 For example, the Molecular Cardiology Research Laboratory has developed a class of molecules that stimulates the immune system and can be used as vaccine adjuvants for infectious diseases that impact the heart and are now also being clinically tested as a treatment to enhance the effectiveness of immunotherapy in drug-resistant cancers.
 The IDEA Laboratory has been working on a novel system to extend the time that donor lungs can be maintained outside the body – an approach that would revolutionize the field of lung transplantation.
 And our work in gene and stem cell therapy research continues to provide key insights that promise of restoring cardiac function following injury.
 In 2023, our innovative scientific programs were recognized with the highest level of peer-reviewed, federal funding in a decade.